- Lowenstein Clinic

 - Undergraduate Program

-The Multidisciplinary Academic Program in Human Rights has six required courses: a gateway lecture course, four electives, and a senior colloquium.
+There are six required courses in the Multidisciplinary Academic Program in Human Rights: a gateway lecture course, four electives, and a senior colloquium.
 In their senior year, Scholars complete a capstone project informed by their coursework, extracurricular activities, and summer internships or research.

 HMRT 100/PLSC 148 “Human Rights Theory and Politics,” offered in spring 2018, introduces students to the core ideas, issues, practices, and controversies regarding human rights.
 In doing so, its objective is to map the complex terrain that human rights and their study occupy, rather than (merely) to justify the concept’s existence.